B8 - Grid reference SP106879

 While the house was still surrounded by fields in 1891, Highfield Road had already been laid out and built on, and by the early years of the 20th century, Shaw Hill was completely built over.
 The house then became an orphanage for young boys known as St Michael’s.
 The orphanage was run by Anglican nuns of the Society of the Incarnation of the Eternal Son who had converted the Moat House in Little Bromwich into a convent.
 Sister Rosa was in charge of the orphanage.

 The church of St Mary & St John originated in 1908 as a mission room in Couchman Road.
-It was built here to a design of H W Hobbiss in brown brick in Roman basilica style with round arches typical of the period.
+It was built here to a design of Holland & Hobbis in brown brick in Roman basilica style with round arches typical of the period.
 Consecrated in 1935 the church appears on the Local List of Birmingham buildings.
-The building is currently out of use.
+The building is now a Pentecostal church.

 Google Maps - If you lose the original focus of the Google map, press function key F5 on your keyboard to refresh the screen.
 The map will then recentre on its original location.